calaldees/teachingWorkshops/teacherEducation/pedagogicalContentKnowledge.md

     * pg 6
         1. PCK represents personal and private knowledge.
         2. PCK is a collection of basic units called teacher pedagogical constructions.
         3. Teacher pedagogical  constructions  result  mainly  from  planning,  but  also  from the interactive and post-active phases of teaching.
         4. Pedagogical constructions result from an inventive process that is influenced by the interaction of knowledge and beliefs from different categories.
-        5. Pedagogical constructions constitute both a generalized event-based and a story- based kind of memory.
+        5. Pedagogical constructions constitute both a generalized event-based and a story-based kind of memory.
         6. Pedagogical constructions are topic specific.
         7. Pedagogical constructions are (or ideally should be) labelled in multiple interesting  ways  that  connect  them  to  other  categories  and  subcategories of teacher knowledge and beliefs.
     * Teacher pedagogical constructions develop through experience (pg 7 examples)